 - Even it takes many years for a bad sunburn to turn into skin cancer, it’s important to teach children from a young age how to properly protect their skin from the harmful rays of the sun.
 This includes using sunscreen not just at the beach but on the playground, on the soccer field, mowing the lawn and anywhere else they’re in the sun.
 Encourage them to wear hats and sunglasses when they’re outdoors, and as they get older, to have their skin checked regularly.

 - Daily sunscreen use reduces the risk of developing SCC squamous cell carcinomas (SCC) by 40% and melanoma by 50%.

 - Apply sunscreen not just to the obvious places—face, arms and legs—but also to the back, ears, scalp, back of the neck, hands and feet.

 - When swimming outdoors, wear a swim shirt and water-resistant sunscreen, reapplied frequently.

 - Avoid tanning beds.
 Studies show that people who use a tanning bed for the first time before age 35 increase their risk for developing melanoma by 75%.

 Worried that you may have skin cancer?
 Come see us.

-If you’ve noticed a suspicious looking mole or area of skin and think you may be developing skin cancer, or want to learn ways to lower your risk of skin cancer, please make an appointment with Westchester Health to see one of our dermatologists.
+If you’ve noticed a suspicious looking mole or area of skin and think you may be developing skin cancer, or want to learn ways to lower your risk of skin cancer, please call (914) 232-1919 to make an appointment to see one of our Westchester Health dermatologists.
 He or she will examine your skin, take a sample of the questionable area and have it tested, remove a pre-cancerous or cancerous mole, and/or refer you to an oncologist if needed.
 Our specialist will also take as much time as is necessary to listen to your concerns and answer your questions so that you fully understand your condition and treatment options.
 Whenever, wherever you need us, we’re here for you.